polarxcised/InfoNexus-discord-bot/README.md

 ## 🌟 Features

-- **100+ Unique Commands:** From trivia games and jokes to fetching memes, quotes, and more.
+- **Super Unique Commands:** From trivia games and jokes to fetching memes, quotes, and more.
 - **Interactive Elements:** Engaging buttons for trivia and help commands.
 - **User Registration:** Users must register to access full functionalities.
 - **GitHub Integration:** Showcase and star the project directly from Discord.
 - **Robust Error Handling:** Ensures smooth user experience.
 - **Dynamic Help Menu:** Paginated embeds listing all available commands.
+**Contact AnshKabra2012 on discord to test**
 ---

 ## 📥 Installation